laulabbrandeis/TIDAL/docs/source/run.rst

     # libname.fastq : DNA seq library
     # min_len : read length

 WARNING: the library filename should have *.fastq suffix.
-The code won†¢t work with *.fq suffix.
+The code will not work with *.fq suffix.

 Congratulations!!!
 You have managed to run TIDAL, hope you get exciting results!